da-roth/forge/README.md

 <div align="center">
   <img src="forgeGPT.png" alt="Forge Logo" width="170"/>
   <h3>FORGE — Forward & Reverse Gradient Engine</h3>
-  <p>JIT compiler for mathematical expressions with automatic differentiation</p>
 </div>

 <br/>

+FORGE is a JIT compilation engine for mathematical expressions with automatic differentiation.
+It follows a **record-once, compile-once, evaluate-many** paradigm: the computation graph is recorded once, compiled to optimized x86-64 machine code, and the resulting kernel can be re-evaluated with different inputs at native speed.

-FORGE compiles computation graphs into optimized x86-64 machine code.
-Record once, compile once, evaluate many times at native speed — ideal for Monte Carlo methods, scenario analysis, and model calibration where the same computation runs repeatedly with different inputs.
+This approach is beneficial when the same computation must be repeated many times with varying inputs — such as Monte Carlo methods, scenario evaluation, or model calibration — where the JIT compilation overhead is amortized across evaluations.

+## When to Use Forge

+Forge is designed for **repeated evaluation** scenarios where the computation structure remains constant but inputs vary:

+- **Monte Carlo methods**: Pricing, XVA, or any path-dependent calculation
+- **Scenario evaluation**: Stress testing, what-if analysis, or parameter sweeps
+- **Greeks and sensitivities**: Fast gradient computation across market moves
+- **Model calibration**: Repeated function and gradient evaluation during parameter fitting

+**Trade-off**: Forge incurs an upfront compilation cost.
+For single evaluations, traditional tape-based AD is faster.
+The break-even depends on graph complexity, but typically occurs after 10–50 repeated evaluations.

+**Important**: The recorded computation graph must have the same structure for all inputs.
+For functions with branches, see [api/native/](api/native/) for how to record both paths using `fbool` and `If()`.

 ## Quick Example